 Even though most candles come in glass or tin containers, you should always add extra padding.
 You can prevent candle shifting by wrapping them in bubble wrap and using an appropriate box size.
 That will prevent the wax from cracking.

-If you are shipping candles in any package, make sure to include a fragile label.
+Your shipping boxes for candles should include a fragile label.
 Additional precautions are necessary if shipping loose candles.
-Using tissue paper, wrap each candle individually as they don’t melt or jerk into each other.
+Using tissue paper, wrap each candle individually so they don’t melt or jerk into each other.
 It might be a good idea to cushion all of the candles together to avoid bumping against one another to the final destination.

 Take weather conditions into account when shipping candles.
 Warm temperatures can make candles melt.
 Use frozen gel packs when shipping candles.
 It keeps them cool and prevents them from melting.
 The Styrofoam lining can insulate candles.
 A further option is to order insulated boxes.
 Adding additional packaging may raise packaging costs.
 On the other hand, no one wants melted candles.
 For extreme temperatures over a long period, express shipping is an option.